 Dublin’s sense of community creates a truly welcoming place for a solo female traveler to relax.

-For example, I had the pleasure of going to Picnic Flix at Emerald Green Park on my first night in Tri-Valley.
+For example, I had the pleasure of going to Picnic Flix at Emerald Green Park on my first night in the Tri-Valley.

 As I ate movie snacks at the food trucks and watched the Disney classic Aladdin, I felt as if I was truly part of the Dublin community rather than a traveler coming through for a brief visit.